Storm takes cold swipe at nation’s midsection

 “It’s definitely hard because the shoveling in itself — that’s some cardio right there,” said De La Cruz, adding that she was filling both of her bathtubs with snow so it can melt slowly.

-Oklahoma Gas and Electric, the state’s largest utility, also announced on Monday that it implemented intermittent controlled service interruptions — an unprecedented measure for the company.
+Oklahoma Gas and Electric, the state’s largest utility, also announced Monday that it implemented intermittent controlled service interruptions — an unprecedented measure for the company.
 The blackouts were in effect for about two hours, but they may return depending on capacity, spokesman Brian Alford said.

 As the storm moved north into the Ohio Valley on Monday afternoon, so did the problems.

 In Louisiana, icy conditions prompted authorities to close dozens of highways and bridges, including sections of Interstate 10.
 Icy roads were reported in at least 74 of Mississippi’s 84 counties, which Gov. Tate Reeves (R) told the Weather Channel was complicating efforts to restore power to more than 61,000 residents.
-In Arkansas, Little Rock was paralyzed by a 2-inches-per-hour snowfall rate, the National Weather Service reported.
+In Arkansas, Little Rock was paralyzed by a two-inch-per-hour snowfall rate, the National Weather Service reported.

-In Kentucky, Gov Andy Beshear (D) sent the National Guard door to door in remote rural communities to urge residents — some of whom have been without a power since a storm last week — to move into shelters.
+In Kentucky, Gov. Andy Beshear (D) sent the National Guard door to door in remote rural communities to urge residents — some of whom have been without a power since a storm last week — to move into shelters.
 Beshear urged everyone to take the storm seriously.

 “We did not make it through almost a year of a pandemic to lose people to a snow or ice storm,” Beshear said in a televised address.
 “You have more ability to work remotely.
 You have more ways to connect to one another and get things done.
-We are looking at coming out of this pandemic by summer, so please do not let the couple days or this week be what injures you or causes the loss of a loved one.”
+We are looking at coming out of this pandemic by summer, so please do not let the next couple of days or this week be what injures you or causes the loss of a loved one.”

 At one point Monday, the Weather Service had winter storm warnings issued from Brownsville, Tex., along the U.S.-Mexico border to Caribou, Maine, a distance of more than 2,500 miles.